 Hamas Leader Yahya Sinwar Killed in Gaza, Israel Says

-Israel’s military has confirmed on Thursday that Israeli troops in Gaza have killed Hamas’s top leader Yahya Sinwar, a chief architect of last year’s attack on Israel that sparked the war.
+Israel’s military said on Oct.
+17 that Israeli troops in Gaza have killed the Hamas terrorist group’s top leader, Yahya Sinwar, a chief architect of last year’s attack on Israel that sparked the war.

-The IDF said its troops, working in conjunction Israeli Security Agency (ISA), limited his movements as they closed in on his final location.
+The IDF said its troops, working in conjunction with the Israeli Security Agency (ISA), limited Sinwar’s movements as they closed in on his final location.

 “Yahya Sinwar was eliminated after hiding for the past year behind the civilian population of Gaza, both above and below ground in Hamas tunnels in the Gaza Strip,” the IDF said.